Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 Patient Empowerment • Hope • Informed Decision Making

-As healthcare professionals, my sister and I always believed strongly in creating environments that support patient empowerment, hope, and informed decision making.
-We then found ourselves needing to personally apply this same approach when she was diagnosed with ocular melanoma.
+As healthcare professionals working directly with patients, both my sister and I always believed strongly in creating environments that support patient empowerment, hope, and informed decision making.
+We then found ourselves needing to personally apply this approach when she was diagnosed with ocular melanoma.

-And so it was in her honor that EyeMelanoma.org was established in 2011 as a website focused specifically on providing patients and their families with online links to useful resources and to accurate up-to-date information on this rare cancer.
+Later, with this same perspective in mind, EyeMelanoma.org was established in her honor in 2011 as a website that focuses specifically on providing patients and their families with up-to-date online links to useful resources and to reliable information on this rare cancer ... an organized, calming counterbalance to the frequent clutter and information overload on the internet.

-The EyeMelanoma.org website is very much meant to be a place of encouragement.
-I hope that when using the links to educational videos, patient guides, support services, medical journal articles, clinical trials, organizations, and the many other types of resources compiled here, you are heartened by the continuously expanding work being done in ocular melanoma research, treatment, and support by truly dedicated people.
+The EyeMelanoma.org website is very much meant to be a place of encouragement that highlights the entire OM community.
+When using the links to organizations, support services, educational videos, patient guides, medical journal articles, conferences, clinical trials, and the many other types of resources compiled here, hopefully you will be heartened by the crucial and expanding work being done in ocular melanoma research, treatment, and support by truly dedicated people.

 Wishing everyone strength and healing,